8none1/pybq/README.md

 No need to tell it the MAC address of your device.
 (If you have to though, look where `hwid` is declared - instead of having it use `find_bbq_hwaddr()` just give it a string with a colon seperated MAC address.)

 ### Things you must change
  - Change the IP address of your MQTT server.
-It's right there near the top of bbq.py, `mqtt_client_ip`.
+It's right there near the top of bbq.py, `mqtt_server_ip`.

 ### Things you might like to change
  - Temperature units default to degrees C.  You can switch to F by simply editing the `temperature_units` at the top of the file.
 This will change the on-unit display and the data which is sent to MQTT.